 - Beyond 15W: Some Android phones support much faster proprietary wireless charging (e.g., 50W), but these usually require specific chargers from the phone manufacturer.

-Expert Tip: Remember that the power adapter you plug your wireless charger into is just as important as the charger itself!
+Expert Tip: that the power adapter you plug your wireless charger into is just as important as the charger itself!
 A 15W wireless charger connected to a weak 5W USB adapter will only deliver 5W of power.
 Always use an 18W or higher adapter for optimal speeds, unless the charger comes with its own proprietary power supply.

 Type of Charger: Pad, Stand, or Multi-Device?